archanpatkar/Logico/README.md

 #### This Expression will evaluate to `F`

 ## Composite Expressions

-### In Logico Everything is an Expression therefore Everything has to be in `(...)`
+### In Logico Everything is an Expression therefore Everything has to be inside `(...)` brackets

-### You can also write multiple expressions inside an expression and the last expression will be the final evaluation
+### You can also write multiple expressions inside an expression and the last expression will be the final evaluation of the enclosing expression
 ```
 ( (T) (F ^ T) (F) (T) )
 ```
 #### This Expression will evaluate to `T`

 ## Example